a2a-2018/a2a-2018/_posts/2018-04-16-Usability-Review.md

 SM is an undergraduate student at Williams.
 SM represents an atypical user, as they appreciate and produce art, but have never really been invested in the local art community here.
 We conducted the test in Sawyer Library, a favored work and study spot for SM.

 For the test, we provided the usual background information on the app, presented our scenario and had SM fulfill our two tasks based on this.
-We described each task we wanted SM to do, prompting them to think aloud before letting them use the application, and did not answer questions or provide help as they were performing the tasks.
+We described each task we wanted SM to do (giving context with an appropriate scenario), prompted them to think aloud before letting them use the application, and did not answer questions or provide help as they were performing the tasks.
 Grace was the computer, Dawn was the observer, and both were facilitators.

 As with LL, both tasks were easily accomplished with the new back buttons and concrete sense of direction guiding the tasks, so SM did not have any pressing issues.
 There was still some confusion about button placement and overall app functionality, as the user was not aware of capabilities of the app.